Sonam Wangchuk: Politics

-In June 2020, in response to the India-China border skirmishes at Galwan, Wangchuk appealed to Indians to use their "wallet power" and boycott Chinese products.
-The appeal received widespread media coverage and garnered support from several prominent celebrities.
+In June 2020, in response to the India-China border skirmishes, Wangchuk appealed to the Indian people to use their "wallet power" and boycott Chinese products.
+The appeal received widespread media coverage and garnered support from prominent celebrities.

-Ladakh autonomy protest
+Ladakh autonomy protests

-On 26 January 2023, to highlight the effects of climate change on the fragile ecosystem of Ladakh and to demand its protection under the Sixth Schedule of the Indian Constitution, Wangchuk attempted to go on a fast at the Khardungla pass.
-However, the authorities allegedly prevented him from going to Khardungla by putting him under house arrest, restricting his movement, as well as restricting people from visiting him.
-The Ladakh police denied the charges, stating that he had not been given permission to enter Khardung La pass, citing temperatures being unsuitable for the fast, at less than -40°C.
+On 26 January 2023, to highlight the effects of climate change on the fragile ecosystem of Ladakh and to demand its protection under the Sixth Schedule of the Indian Constitution, Wangchuk attempted to go on a hunger strike at the Khardung La pass.
+While Wangchuk claimed that he was placed under a house arrest, the Ladakh police denied the charges and stated that he had not been given permission to go to Khardung La due to cold temperatures (less than -40 C) being unsuitable for a fast.